Endorsing the Charter of Rights

 After you have applied

 Once you click the 'done' button at the end of the endorsement tool, please allow some time for us to get back to you.
 This may take as long as ten working days.
 We will discuss it with you and clarify issues with you as necessary.
-Once completed, we will email you to confirm your endorsement and enclose a PDF version of your completed application.
-We can mail your certificate of endorsement to your organisation or organise a presentation.
+Once completed, we will advise you by email and post out a copy of your certificate of endorsement signed by the Guardian.

 The ongoing relationship